Record Sale for Jaguar E-Type

 The completed car was first shipped to Australia on October 20, 1963, reaching Melbourne the following month.
 On December 8, the Lightweight debuted at the Calder track in Victoria, setting a lap record of 51.8 seconds whilst winning the Australian GT Championship race.

-It is powered by a 3.8-litre engine developing more than 300bhp, which means that it’ll get you from 0-60mph in six seconds before reaching a top speed of more than 150mph.
+It is powered by a 3.8-litre engine reaching more than 300bhp, which means that it’ll get you from 0-60mph in six seconds before reaching a top speed of more than 150mph.

 The car was the 10th manufactured from the production run of 12 cars, however, Jaguar originally intended to build 18 and in 2014 the British company announced it would build the remaining six ‘lost’ Lightweight models to the exact specification of the 1963/64 models.